boyang2022/pyaedt-toolkit-template/doc/source/Toolkit/template_wizard.rst

   :alt: Antenna Toolkit UI, Settings Tab

-After Electronics Desktop is launched, user can assign a multiplier value which will be applied to the dimensions of the geometry selected in the combo box (box or sphere).
-The user can push the button **Create geometry** and it will create the selected geometry with a randon position and color.
+After Electronics Desktop is launched, user can assign a multiplier value which is applied to the dimensions of the geometry selected in the combo box (box or sphere).
+The user can push the button **Create geometry** and it creates the selected geometry with a random position and color.

 .. image:: ../_static/design.png
   :width: 800